Sam Howes: Club career

 Howes began his career at Crystal Palace, playing for the club's academy for two years, before moving to West Ham United at the age of ten.
 In 2014, Howes won West Ham's Young Hammer of the Year award, as well as signing his first professional contract in November of that year.
 During Howes' time at West Ham, he made an appearance for West Ham's first team against Sydney FC, in July 2014, in the club's pre-season tour of New Zealand and featured once on the bench, in an FA Cup tie against Liverpool in January 2016.
 During his time at West Ham, Howes was loaned out to National League South sides Wealdstone and Hampton & Richmond Borough.

 In July 2017, Howes signed for Watford.
 Shortly after his move to Watford, Howes returned to Hampton & Richmond on loan.
 Howes made 20 league appearances for Hampton, before a further loan spell followed at Eastbourne Borough in January 2019, where Howes made 14 league appearances.

 In July 2019, upon the expiry of his contract at Watford, Howes signed for Woking.
 In November 2019, after failing to break into the starting XI at Woking, Howes signed for Chelmsford City on a one-month loan deal.
 In March 2020, following two league appearances for Woking, Howes joined Dorking Wanderers on loan.

 Ahead of the 2020–21 season, Howes joined Dorking permanently.
 Howes made eight appearances for Dorking in all competitions during the season.

 During the summer of 2021, Howes signed for Isthmian League club Horsham.
 During the season, Howes made 58 appearances for Horsham in all competitions, as the club won the Alan Turvey Trophy.
 On 30 April 2022, Howes signed for Wealdstone on an emergency loan deal.

 On 21 June 2022, Howes signed for Wealdstone on a permanent deal, marking his third spell at the club.
 Howes was an ever present for Wealdstone during the 2022–23 National League season, making 46 appearances.

 On 6 July 2023, Howes signed for Leyton Orient on a two-year contract.
 On 8 August 2023, Howes made his debut for Leyton Orient, starting in a 2–0 EFL Cup loss against Plymouth Argyle.

 On 17 September 2024, Howes re-joined Wealdstone for the fourth time, signing on a two month loan as cover for the injured Archie Matthews.
 He returned to his parent club in November 2024.

 In April 2025, Howes joined Maidenhead United on an emergency loan until the end of the season.

 On 2 June 2025, Orient said the player would be leaving when his contract expired.

 In June 2025, Howes agreed to join Dagenham & Redbridge on a two-year deal following their relegation to the National League South.
+He departed the club by mutual consent in June 2026.

+On 16 June 2026, the same day as his departure from Dagenham & Redbridge, he returned to former club Horsham, now of the National League South.